Codecademy/docs/content/html/concepts/elements/terms/datalist/datalist.md

 ##Syntax

-<datalist> syntax consists of nested <option> tags within the opening and closing bracket of the opening and closing <datalist> tag similar lists.
+`<datalist>` syntax consists of nested <option> tags within the opening and closing `<datalist>` tags.
 Each option element represents a suggestion that will appear on a drop-down list when a user types in a input box.

 A <datalist> is linked to a an <input> element by matching the list attribute of the <input> element with the id attribute of the <datalist> like the following: